SamVerschueren/generator-aws-lambda/app/templates/README.md

 ## Usage

-Create a zip file that can be deployed
+Run the following command to create a zip file.

 ```
 $ npm run zip
 ```

-Deploy the zip file generated in the `dist` directory.
+The zip file, generated in the `dist` directory, can now be deployed to AWS Lambda.

+### package.json

+Best practice is to use the [files](https://docs.npmjs.com/files/package.json#files) property in `package.json`.
+This property determines which files will be included in the zip file.

+If the `files` property is not provided, a fallback pattern will be used that tries to create the zip best effort.

 ## Author